top of page

 EMERGENCY PROTOCOL

 In the event of a true emergency or serious incident call 999.
 Then contact the Event Director (that’s me, James) on 07944 655 857.
 In the event of a non-emergency incident but for which action is requested from the organisers then call the Event Director.
 This might be a medical or logistical problem, or an issue with the route.
 Always stop and help someone that is in difficulty, but do contact us as soon as possible so that we may come and assist.
-In the instance that you should need to contact us for a true emergency or even just a smaller ‘heads up’, please remember the points on location sharing and how we can do this quickly, easily and accurately.

-OTHER ADMIN
+OTHER ADMIN MATTERS

 Rat Race’s ethos has always been about inspiring folk to undertake challenges in awesome outdoor locations.
 This is not a formal race environment and there are no winners and losers.
 We do not award prizes for the fastest folk.
 We would like to see a team vibe, and everyone supporting each other to the finish on this event.
-We will not be recording any timings of individual participants, so if you wish to know your times, please record them yourselves.
+We will not be recording any timings of individual participants, so if you wish to know your times, please record them yourselves

 In delivering these unique challenges we prioritise factors such as safety, camaraderie, and environmental concerns.
 Respecting the wishes of landowners and environmental stakeholders with our route management and litter policies is vital in being able to bring folk together for this unique experience.
 In terms of safety, we are often operating routes in exposed and remote locations and putting in place challenges that require clear attention to be given to the directing staff and signage.
 At times, for the safety of all participants we may ask you to wait and regroup so we can escort you through a key section of the route as a group.
 As you may be waiting a little while, please ensure you have enough warm clothes with you at all times.